Trustpilot

 As a treatment for allergy, unfortunately food allergy desensitisation will probably not be covered by your health insurance, which normally only covers diagnosis of allergy.

 If your child is suitable for OIT and you wish to progress, we will provide a tailored plan for this treatment.
 The plan would typically include a total of 6-14 visits, including an initial visit where the first dose of allergen will be given.
 This will take place alongside full training with written and verbal advice on how to perform all steps safely and ways to incorporate the plan into the daily routine.
 Each visit will be charged at £500 per visit for one OIT food, £550 per visit for two OIT foods and £600 per visit for 3-4 OIT foods.
-You will only be charged for the treatments your child has received.
+You will only be charged for the treatments your child receives.
 If your child requires further appointment due to reactions/missed doses, these will be charged at the same rate.
+If your child has asthma and requires spirometry before each up dosing visit, this will be an additional charge.

 We work closely with our paediatric allergy dietitians who can provide advice and recipes, and help you source products to make this easier for you and your family to complete.